Nobel literature pick heartens liberal Poles in populist era

 On Thursday, however, the country’s conservative authorities had only words of praise for Tokarczurk, with Polish President Andrzej Duda calling it a “great day for Polish literature.”

-Culture Minister Piotr Glinski, who said in recent days that he tried to read her books but just couldn’t finish them, said he would try harder now.
-And he was happy to claim her accomplishment for Poland.
+Culture Minister Piotr Glinski, who said recently that he had tried to read her books but just couldn’t finish them, said he would try harder now.
+And he was happy to claim her accomplishment as one for the Polish nation.

 “A Nobel Prize is a clear sign that Polish culture is well appreciated in the world,” Glinski tweeted.
 “Congratulations!”